Reading improves English.

 Besides learning the very basics of writing such as grammar, punctuation, and vocabulary, you can also learn how popular writers transition their sentences and paragraphs, build and defend arguments, research their stories, break rules of written English, infuse personality and style into their writing, and so on.

 Such learning from published authors is gold if you want to improve your written English.
-And if you want to improve fast, slow down on a sample (remember, the first rule we covered right in the beginning).
+And if you want to improve fast, slow down on a sample (remember, crawl method we covered right in the beginning).

 5. Reading improves your knowledge, makes you smarter